2020PB/police-brutality/reports/Wisconsin.md

 Members of RiotKitchen allege that the individuals within were there to provide food.
 Police also arrested occupants of a black schoolbus at the gas station, who were traveling with the occupants of the minivan.

 Riot Kitchen members released on $150 bail.
-Their vehicles are still kept pending a police investigation
+Their vehicles are still kept pending a police investigation.

 tags: